 3- 2013 Pop Davis Award

-4- And In 2012 was inducted into the first director ever inducted into the NC ISA State Hall of Fame
+4- And In 2012 was the first director ever inducted into the NC ISA State Hall of Fame

-In 2010 he was promoted to ISA Southern Region Director, and has sense been the overall Tournament Director at 3 of the last 4 ISA Men’s World Series Events, and in 2014 was given a spot on ISA’s Presidents Council.
+In 2010 he was promoted to ISA Southern Region Director, in 2014 was given a spot on ISA’s Presidents Council.
+In April 2016, Mike became the CEO of ISA.

 Mike Macenko was inducted into the Player Category in 1998 in Clearwater, Florida.
 The Cleveland area native had a long and illustrious career at the top level of softball.
 He played with national softball powerhouses, Steele’s of Brook Park, OH, and Rithc’s-Superior/TPS from Windsor Locks, Connecticut.
 The “Big Cat” also played one season with Sunbelt of Centerville, Georgia in 1991 when Steele’s did not field a team.
 Macenko played on 3 ISA World Championship Teams, was named the MVP of the 1987 series and has been named to 6 All-World Teams.
 He also holds the record for highest batting average in the ISA World Series with a .920 percentage.